michal-michaluk/receptury-refactoring/README.md

-# legacy-refactoring
+# receptury-refactoring
-Legacy code example for refactoring workshop
+Legacy code example for our workshop